Best burglar alarm brands: Burglar alarms and home security Burglar alarms

-You can get a monitoring contract for a wired or wireless alarm, but the alarm itself and the installation does need to conform to certain standards - take a look at our page on choosing an installer for more details.
+You can get a monitoring contract for a wired or wireless alarm, but the alarm itself and the installation needs to conform to certain standards - see our page on choosing an installer for more details.

 There are two types of monitoring contract: keyholder and police response.
 With both types, you pay extra per month or annually to have your alarm system monitored, which means the nominated keyholder or the police will be alerted when the alarm goes off - 17% of Which? members with an alarm have a monitoring contract.

-The idea is that the alarm system connects to a receiving centre, so if your alarm is triggered, they will be notified.
+The idea is that the alarm system connects to a receiving centre, so if your alarm is triggered, it will be notified.
 The receiving centre will first of all ring your home asking for your password identification.
-If this is incorrect or no one answers, either they will take action, inform the keyholder(s), or call the police, depending on what type of contract you have.
+If this is incorrect or no one answers, either it will take action, inform the keyholder(s), or call the police, depending on what type of contract you have.